-Two upper-level courses from different regions of the world, in addition to three other upper-level courses, planned in consultation with the program advisers.
+Select two upper-level courses from different regions of the world, in addition to three other upper-level courses, planned in consultation with the program advisers.

-Participation of four to six weeks in field projects with which Columbia University is affiliated, or independent study in excavation or other field projects, or relevant museum internship and/or lab work.
+Participation of four to six weeks in field projects with which Columbia University is affiliated, independent study in excavation or other field projects, or relevant museum internship and/or lab work.

-One laboratory course in archaeology or its equivalent in the field, as approved by the program advisers.
+Select one laboratory course in archaeology or its equivalent in the field, as approved by the program advisers.